 Question 79 – Isn't forgiveness a sign of weakness?

-Our society, in some sense, is led to the exact opposite—has someone hurt you?
+Our society, in some sense, is led to the exact opposite reaction—has someone hurt you?
 Pay them back double!
 After all, it's also in our nature.
 When we feel wronged, we instinctively desire retaliation.
-However, we often fail to realize that unforgiveness is an extremely destructive phenomenon that has ruined millions of lives.
+However, we often fail to realize that not forgiving is an extremely destructive phenomenon that has ruined millions of lives.
 Many people feed their souls with anger and torment themselves with the desire for revenge.
-So many are literally unbearable for their families and those around them because they harbor resentment and unforgiveness in their hearts, sometimes for a lifetime.
+They become unbearable to their families and those around them because they harbor resentment and will not forgive from their hearts, sometimes for a lifetime.

 God's Perspective